aws-samples/bedrock-translation-agent/README.md

 print(translation.translate())
 ```

-- Using different models for each stage:
+- Using different models for each step:

->  The models supported in Amazon Bedrock are defined in`libs/bedrock_models.py`, and you can use the method `Translation.set_models` to declare the model for each stage of translation.
+>  The models supported in Amazon Bedrock are defined in`libs/bedrock_models.py`, and you can use the method `Translation.set_models` to declare the model for each step of translation.

 **Note**: The code uses system_prompt and user_prompt.
 If the model you specified does not support system prompt, you need to modify the API parameters in `libs/bedrock.py`